OctopusDeploy/blog/blog/2021-08/deploying-to-azure-with-github-actions-and-octopus/index.md

 ### Web application setup {#web-application-setup}

 1. If a resource group doesn't exist, create one by going to **{{Home,Resource groups, Create}}.
-When created, take note of the Azure subscription ID of the resource group
+When created, take note of the Azure subscription ID of the resource group.
 2. In your **Resource group** click **{{Create, Web App}}**
 3. Create a Windows Node Application under runtime stack and operating system.
 4. Take note of your Azure app name.
 This will be the address of your web application: [webapp-name].azurewebsites.net